Choya5011/Poobar/README.md

    - C:\Users\\[Username]\AppData\Roaming\foobar2000-v2
 4. Start Foobar & pick 'Columns UI' if prompted.

-**NOTES**
+**Notes**
 After setup the theme is typically set to the ESLyric ```poobar_lib_naws.fcl``` preset. ```_lib``` presets typically consume more RAM, if 'as light as possible' is desired swap to a ```_fil``` preset.
 This can be done by importing another fcl layout:
 Preferences -> Columns UI -> Main -> Import configuration -> poobar_fil_naws.
-There is a readme file inside the presets folder that gives info on RAM usage for the presets if this is of interest.
+There is a readme file inside the [presets folder](https://github.com/Choya5011/Poobar/tree/main/fcl%20presets/Poobar) that gives info on RAM usage for the presets if this is of interest.

 After setup the theme is also usually set to the Not-A-Waveform-Seekbar-SMP waveform seekbar (```_naws``` presets).
 If this is not desired:
 - To delete: Preferences -> Columns UI -> Layout -> Bottommost JSplitter -> Right-Click -> Remove Panel